El Capitolio is one of the most emblematic buildings in Cuba. Yet I’ve passed by it for a year without ever wanting to enter.

-But Havana opened the Cuban capitol building for its 500th anniversary.
+However, when Havana opened the Cuban capitol building for its 500th anniversary I was curious.
 While it’s not complete, so many people raved about it I had to go see for myself.

 I now understand why people were gushing with pride over the building.
-It’s a lavish building that is being beautifully restored.
+It’s an opulent building that is being beautifully restored.

 And while I’m not one to spend hours in a museum, it was a quick 35 minute tour through the building.